History and Development

 1993

 Automated circulation system was implemented.
-Users were no long asked to fill out the circulation slip for every single item they borrowed.
+Users were no longer asked to fill out a circulation slip for every item they borrowed.

 1992